AdamRaz/udacity-notes/README.md

 # udacity-notes
-markdown and tex notes on the udacity FEND nanodegree
+markdown and text notes on the udacity FEND nanodegree

+Currently just notes on ARIA and accessibility